Opioid epidemic in the United States: Economic status

+Geography

 In the United States, those living in rural areas of the country have been the hardest hit.
 According to Rita Noonan from the CDC, in rural areas, the overall death rate for accidental injuries is 50% higher than in urban areas.
 Differences in a multitude of factors, such as income, social supports, and accessibility to health care resources, have led to rural communities majorly exceeding urban areas when it comes to the rate of opioid-involved overdose deaths.

-Non-medical prescription drug use rates have been increasing in teenagers with access to parents' medicine cabinets, especially as 12- to 17-year-old girls were one-third of all new users of prescription drugs in 2006.
-Teens used prescription drugs more than any illicit drug except cannabis, more than cocaine, heroin, and methamphetamine combined.
-In 2014, roughly 6 percent of teenagers between the ages of 12 and 17 reported abusing prescribed opioids.
-Deaths from overdose of heroin affect younger people more than deaths from other opiates.
+Between 1999 and 2017, Non-Hispanic Black populations in medium-small metropolitan regions saw a growth of opioid overdoses at 12.3%, while non-Hispanic whites in non-metropolitan areas had an increase of 13.6% annually.
+Urban Black Americans had the largest rise in overdose rates between 2013 and 2017, with younger (aged 55 years) and older adults seeing increases of 178% and 87%, respectively.
+However, Black individuals living in urban areas had the largest rise in fentanyl-related fatalities during the same time period.

 Prescription rates for opioids vary widely across states.
 In 2012, healthcare providers in the highest-prescribing state wrote almost three times as many opioid prescriptions per person as those in the lowest-prescribing state.
 Health issues that cause people pain do not vary much from place to place and do not explain this variability in prescribing.
 Researchers suspect that the variation results from a lack of consensus among elected officials in different states about how much pain medication to prescribe.
 A higher rate of prescription drug use does not lead to better health outcomes or patient satisfaction, according to studies.

 In Palm Beach County, Florida, overdose deaths went from 149 in 2012 to 588 in 2016.
 In Middletown, Ohio, overdose deaths quadrupled in the 15 years since 2000.
 In British Columbia, 967 people died of an opiate overdose in 2016, and the Canadian Medical Association expected over 1,500 deaths in 2017.
 In Pennsylvania, the number of opioid deaths increased 44 percent from 2016 to 2017, with 5,200 deaths in 2017.
 Governor Tom Wolf declared a state of emergency in response to the crisis.